The Boundary Element Method for Acoustic Transmission with Nonconforming Grids: Results

 \subsection{Acoustic foam model}

 As a final simulation to assess the nonconforming BEM, let us consider a large-scale benchmark on a geometry representing an acoustic foam.
 The object has a thickness of 2~cm for the base layer, and each pyramid has a rectangular base of size $10 \times 10$~cm and a height of 7~cm.
 The pyramids are replicated $16 \times 16$ times in a regular grid in the horizontal direction.
-The incident field is a point source located at 15~cm altitude in the middle of the foam, with frequency of 3~kHz, which is at the higher end of the audible range.
+The incident field

+is a point source located at 15~cm altitude in the middle of the foam, with frequency of $f=3$~kHz, which is at the higher end of the audible range.
 The exterior medium has material parameters $\cext=340$~m/s and $\rhoext=1.225$~kg/m$^3$ that represent air.
-The interior medium represents a plastic foam, where material parameters of polyurethane were taken~\cite{sinha2007acoustic}: $\cint=1104$~m/s, $\rhoint=1750$~kg/m$^3$, and $\alpha_\interior=7.5$~dB/cm~$=86.3$~Neper/m at $f_\alpha=2$~MHz.
-Attenuation was included as a power law for the complex wavenumber $\kint = 2\pi f/\cint + \imath \alpha_\interior f/f_\alpha$ where $\alpha$ denotes the absorption coefficient~\cite{garrett2020understanding}.
+The interior medium represents a plastic foam, where attenuation was included as a power law for the complex wavenumber $\kint = 2\pi f/\cint + \imath \alpha_\interior f/f_\alpha$ with $\alpha$ the absorption coefficient~\cite{garrett2020understanding}.
+The material parameters represent polyurethane~\cite{sinha2007acoustic}: $\cint=1104$~m/s, $\rhoint=1750$~kg/m$^3$, and $\alpha_\interior=7.5$~dB/cm~$=86.3$~Neper/m at $f_\alpha=2$~MHz.
 The fine mesh has at least 5.7~elements per wavelength in the exterior and 18.5 in the interior.
 The coarse mesh has at least 7~elements per wavelength in the interior domain.

 Figure~\ref{fig:foam} presents the acoustic field and Table~\ref{table:foam} the efficiency characteristics of the different boundary integral formulations.
 Generally speaking, the nonconforming BEM improves the computational efficiency significantly.
 The assembly time almost halves, each iteration is quicker, and the iteration count is often lower than conforming BEM.
 The high-contrast interior Dirichlet formulation did not converge to the correct solution.